 7. Discover your zone.

 Knowing your "hardiness zone" can help you choose the best plants.
 Simply put, it describes the coldest place a plant can grow.
 The higher the zone number, the warmer the climate.
 So if a plant is "hardy to zone 4" and you garden in zone 5, that plant will survive in your yard.
 If, however, you're in zone 3, it's too cold to grow that particular plant.
 Find out your hardiness zone.

 Planting too early (or late) in the season can spell disaster for your garden.
 You need to know the last average spring frost date for your area so you don't accidentally kill plants by putting them out prematurely.
 It's also good to know your first average fall frost date so that you get your plants harvested or moved indoors before late-season cold damages them.
 Discover the average first and last frost dates for your area.

 Apply a layer of mulch that's 2 to 3 inches deep around each plant.
 This will help reduce weeds by blocking out the sun, and reduce moisture loss through evaporation, so you have to water less.
 For a polished look, put down a layer of Scotts® bagged mulch.
 Or, you can put down straw, shredded leaves, pine straw, or some other locally available material.

 10. Feed plants regularly.

-Plants look their best when they get all the nutrition they need.
-A month after planting, begin feeding your garden with plant food like Miracle-Gro® Water Soluble All Purpose Plant Food.
+We've already talked about the importance of starting with great soil, but that soil works best in concert with regular boosts of high-quality nutrition for your plants.
+In other words, amazing soil + top-notch plant food = super garden success!
+So, a month after planting, begin feeding your garden with plant food like Miracle-Gro® Water Soluble All Purpose Plant Food.
 Be sure to follow label directions.